Nic30/hdlConvertor/doc/dev_minitutorial.md

 (Note that there python3.7 is used you may have to change this version if required.)
 * `sudo apt install python3-dev python3-dbg`
 * create a C/C++ project from this repo (or add C++ nature to Python project)
+* or C/C++ makefile project, it odes not matter, we will override build command anyway
 * project properties ->
    * C/C++ General -> Paths and Symbols -> add Python and ANTLR include dir (for all lags)
   ```